Max12121/Vision/README.md

 defined as just `Facebook`.

 ## Entries
 All technologies and services that can be identified by Vision are defined as entries.
+All entries

 ## Fingerprint